Peeragogy/Peeragogy.github.io/practice.md

 Wikipedia deals with Europe than all of the locations outside of Europe [3].
 A recent solicitation for donations to the Wikimedia Foundation says “Wikipedia has over 450 million readers.
 Less than 1% give.”
-As we remarked in the pattern, most of the actual work is contibuted by a small percentage of users as well.
+As we remarked in the **Peeragogy** pattern, most of the actual work is contibuted by a small percentage of users as well.
 Furthermore, the technology limits what can be said; [3] remark on “the structural inability of the platform itself to incorporate fundamental